≡ Menu

 For more, please visit our ANICO Life Insurance Review.

 banner life insuranceBanner Life is a subsidiary of Legal & General, which has been doing business since 1949.
-In NY, Legal & General does business as William Penn Life Insurance Company of New York.
+Legal & General does business in NY as William Penn Life Insurance Company of New York.

-Banner has some of the more lenient underwriting when it comes to various health conditions, such as diabetes.
+Banner has some of the more lenient underwriting regarding various health conditions, such as diabetes.

-Term Life: Banner Life is known in the industry as one of the low price leaders when it comes to term life insurance.
+Term Life: Banner Life is known in the industry as one of the low-price leaders when it comes to term life insurance.

 Final Expense Insurance: Banner Life offers up to $15,000 of guaranteed issue whole life insurance.